sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![github-advisory-database](images/g9.png)

 1. Add the provided code to the **WebGoat/pom.xml** file as shown in the screenshot and delete the existing lines as mentioned.

+  - **Security Vulnerabilities:** Log4j has been known to have critical security vulnerabilities.
+This vulnerability allowed attackers to execute arbitrary code on a server or other computer running Log4j, leading to severe security risks such as remote code execution.

+  - **Impact:** If a project uses a vulnerable version of Log4j, it can be exploited by attackers to compromise the application or the server it runs on.
+This can lead to unauthorized access, data breaches, and other security issues.

       ```xml
         <dependency>
             <groupId>org.apache.logging.log4j</groupId>